 Happy President’s Day!

-Did you know that in the 295 years that Old North has been around, we’ve been visited by five presidents of the United States?
+Did you know that in the 295 years that Old North has been around, we’ve been visited by multiple presidents of the United States?

 1. James Monroe

 Our very first presidential visitor was James Monroe, the fifth president of the United States.
 In 1817, the first year of his presidency, Monroe completed a good-will tour of the United States, as a way of unifying the country and smoothing out bad feelings between opposing politcal parties.
 Monroe’s visit to Boston was commemorated in a local newspaper as the beginning of an “Era of Good Feelings,” a term which would come to describe the years 1817-1825, the length of his presidency.
 During his stay in Boston, Monroe visited the Old North Church for a Sunday service and received communion.
 A plaque at the front of the church still commemorates Monroe’s visit during his historic national tour.

 A view of the plaque commemorating James Monroe’s visit to Old North.

 Our second presidential visit was from Theodore Roosevelt, on December 29, 1912.
 At the time, Teddy Roosevelt was actually an ex-president, having already served from 1901 to 1909.
 However, Roosevelt was on the campaign trail for the 1912 election, and while in Boston, made an unexpected stop at the grand re-opening of the Old North Church, which had been closed for a year while undergoing huge renovations.
 Roosevelt’s unexpected visit made quite a splash – local newspapers talked more about Roosevelt’s campaigning than the historic restoration of Old North!
 Visitors to Old North today can still sit where Teddy sat during the ceremony, and that pew, Pew #25, is marked with a special plaque in honor of his surprise visit.

 A photgraph of Teddy Roosevelt during his 1912 visit to Boston.